Mrvari/OnlineShop.Api/README.md

-# Unit 01: Online Shop Application - ASP.NET Core
+# Online Shop Application - ASP.NET Core

 ## Overview
 This project is an online shopping application developed using .NET Core.
 This app is designed to provide a modern shopping experience.
 Users can view, search and add to cart various products.
 Additionally, users can register, log in and access their accounts.